 A very interesting and unique cocktail, the Somrus Fizz is one that you will want to experience sometime in your life, particularly if you are a fan of Indian cuisine.
 It was created by Benjamin Newby, Somrus’ brand mixologist in the spring of 2015, and it is a delicious drink.

 This fizz to be a perfect follow up to the spiciest of curries.
 It has a cool, refreshing appeal and a number of aromatic elements that contrast those traditional spices.

-The drink's main feature is Somrus, an Indian cream liqueur with a few traditional spices of the country, and is paired with gin and limoncello.
+The drink's main feature is Somrus, an Indian cream liqueur with a few traditional spices, and it's paired with gin and limoncello.
 The orange blossom and rose waters are great accents, and the egg and soda give it a fizzy creaminess that makes drinks like the New Orleans Fizz so appealing.

 Notice that this recipe does not rely on the seemingly endless shaking required for many egg cocktails.
 Instead, it takes an easier route and uses an immersion blender to create a stiff, creamy liquid that, if done properly, should make a straw stand up straight.
 It's a good shortcut that may save your arms, though if you want to shake, feel free as it's always good to use the bar as a workout as well!

 Add all of the ingredients to a large measuring cup or small bowl.
 Blend mix with a hand blender until the ice has diluted.

 Empty contents into a pilsner glass.

 Top with soda water.

 Add a single straw in the middle of the drink.
 It should stay suspended.

 About Somrus Liqueur